 Summary of Community Input on Implementation

 ATRT2 received little comment on the Board’s explanation of decisions and stated rationale.
-The Registries Stakeholder Group did comment, however, that the Board still ignores comments in its decision-making.
+The Registries Stakeholder Group (RySG) did comment, however, that the Board still ignores comments in its decision-making.

 Summary of Other Relevant Information